-- Membership Term lengths: 2 years with a limit of two consecutive terms (maximum service 4 years) unless designated by position. - Recommendations made to College Council; recommendations regarding Academic and Professional Matters made to Academic Senate. - Authority to form taskforces and workgroups related directly to committee charge. - Plans/Reports: N/A - Quorum: 50% +1 of membership. - Committee Approval Process: Vote.
+- Membership term lengths: Unless membership is designated by position, there is a two (2) year appointment with an option for an additional two year service, and the possibility of 1 additional term if the position remains available. - Recommendations made to College Council; recommendations regarding Academic and Professional Matters made to Academic Senate. - Authority to form taskforces and workgroups related directly to committee charge. - Plans/Reports: N/A - Quorum: 50% +1 of membership. - Committee Approval Process: Vote.